wagamis/wagamis/README.md

 // SPDX-License-Identifier: Unlicensed

 ````
-Degens stumbled upon this contract and spread the word.
-The message of the token holder touched so many of us that are affected by this plague :  we want a risk-Free chart that is maintainable and secure for quick and good profit.
-Thus to gather as community and make this possible as the next Shiba Inu marking last year's spirit where people made millions in matter of weeks.
+CryptoCurrency  Enthusiastes  stumbled upon this contract and spread the word.
+The message of the token holder touched so many of us that are affected by this plague :  we want a risk-Free project that aims at giving back to the commmunity buy simple Tokenomics laws.
+Thus to gather as community and make this possible as the next Shiba Inu marking last year's spirit where people made good profit and actually promoted the cryptocurrency systems as a secure and safe replacement for fiats.

 ## Tokenomics: